jonathanklinn/Dota-2-Predicator/README.md

 ## Future Work

 I believe that my model could be further improved if I used rolling averages instead of static averages to predict game outcomes.
 I also believe that adding in individual player data instead of team data would make my model more robust seeing how many teams change players during the competitive season.
+I also plan on implementing a web app where you can input two teams and a prediction will be generated.

+## References